-The programme covers design disciplines such as spatial / interior design, garden / landscape design, 3D design, exhibition design and graphic design.
+The programme covers design disciplines such as spatial / interior design, 3D design and graphic design.
 Students are provided with the opportunity to engage with industry and work on live projects and competitions to gain first-hand experience of design process and delivery within a collaborative working environment.
 There is also strong emphasis on the development of employment skills and entrepreneurship.

 Application for the full-time course is through UCAS using code W201 and application to the part-time programme is through our online application form.

 Applications for the year you wish to study open in September the year before.
 Whilst UCAS advertise a January deadline, we continue to accept applications through to the September you wish to start with us, provided we have spaces available and the course remains open.

 Two years full-time or three years part-time.

 Students who successfully complete this Foundation Degree are guaranteed a place on the BA Design (Top Up) programme to gain a full degree.

 This degree will enable you to take up opportunities in interior design, landscape design, architectural practice, computer-aided design, exhibition design and graphic design.
 These options include self-employment and fee-earning opportunities.

 Students are required to have a range of drawing equipment such as an adjustable set-square and scale ruler, drawing pens and pencils, paints, marker pens, crayons, masking tape, glue, scissors etc. You will also require a portfolio, sketchbooks and a range of papers along with model making equipment.
 You may wish to utilise your own laptop so investment in current design software will be essential.
 Design students also invest in good quality printing and publishing of their work – prices for this vary according to size.

 There may also be additional costs for educational visits/trips.

 Upon registering to become a student of Bishop Burton College on a programme validated by the University of Hull, each student agrees to comply with the following: